Deutsche Bank to pay $9.5 million penalty over research info: SEC

 She added that the bank has a robust policy in place and has taken steps to correct issues identified by the SEC.

-The SEC also charged the bank for issuing a research report about retailer Big Lots (BIG.N) urging investors to buy stock, even though the analyst who prepared it privately told certain bank employees the stock should have downgraded.
+The SEC also charged the bank for issuing a research report about retailer Big Lots (BIG.N) urging investors to buy stock, even though the former analyst who had prepared it privately told certain bank employees the stock should have been downgraded.

-That analyst, Charles Grom, was charged by the SEC in February.
+The former analyst, Charles Grom, was charged by the SEC in February.
 Without admitting or denying the charges, he agreed to pay a $100,000 fine and be suspended from the industry for a year.

 The bank had fired Grom in February 2013 "for conduct not consistent with firm standards," according to the SEC's prior order in the matter.